 The makeup of the pole shaft is a key determinant of its weight and price.

 Trekking poles are identified by their 2 or 3 interlocking sections.
 This level of adjustability allows you to adapt the poles to your height and terrain.
-Most poles use a twist-and-lock system in which you find the desired length and then twist the pole hard to the right to hold.
+Most poles use a twist-and-lock system in which you find the desired length and then twist the pole hard to the right to hold it securely in place.

 The shape and feel of the pole’s grip varies so it’s best to try several models.
 Some grips are angled or positioned into the upper pole section to be ergonomically neutral.
 Others feature grips that extend down the shaft, allowing you to grasp the poles more easily on short uphill sections.
 Several materials (or a blend of materials are used):